VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 ### Overview

-*An IOS application which getting the data from a trustable website (API) in order to show the Covid19 cases overview in Cambodia.*}
+An IOS application which getting the data from a trustable website (API) in order to show the Covid19 cases overview in Cambodia.

 **Proclaiming**

 > I don't own the UIDesign, Half of them are the free Illustrations Vectors on the internet.

 > It's just learning project.
 Therefore, if the **owner** does not happy with your pictures in this project.